Scooter Accident Lawyers Indianapolis, IN

 Scooter accident lawyer protecting vulnerable scooter drivers

 - Do not blindly agree to the scooter provider’s terms and conditions unless you understand the local ordinances to be in agreement with the contract you are asked to approve.
 If you are unsure of the municipality’s laws, contact an experienced scooter accident lawyer Indianapolis, IN trusts.
 Why?
 In December 2018, a young Florida woman was critically injured after she approved the required terms and conditions provided in the dockless scooter’s app.
 However, the terms and conditions incorrectly instructed drivers not to drive on the sidewalks; this was in direct conflict with Ft Lauderdale’s local ordinance mandating scooter use only on sidewalks.
 Note: As of this writing, the case against the high-profile scooter company is currently pending in Broward County (Jordan v.
 Neutron Holdings d/b/a Lime et al).
-Information will be updated when the resolution of the case is made public.
+Information will be updated if the resolution of the case is made public.

 - The most common defense by a motor vehicle driver in a claim for injuries is their inability to see the scooter or cyclist.
 Unlike large motor vehicles, scooters occupy a small footprint.
 Although it is the responsibility of other vehicles to yield to scooters, it would be wise to wear bright clothing and gear while operating a scooter.
 If you have been injured by a negligent driver, cyclist, pedestrian or another scooter operator, an experienced personal injury and scooter accident lawyer Indianapolis, IN looks to can help you obtain the compensation you deserve.